xiongh15/xiongh15.github.io/_pages/cv.md

 Reseach Interest
 ======
 * Heterogeneous catalysis on zeolite catalysts
-* In-situ  imaging of zeolites and absorbed small molecules at atomic scale
+* In-situ  imaging of zeolites and absorbed small molecules at the atomic scale

 * Electron ptychography: super-resolution coherent diffractive imaging of porous materials